qmtran/openstack-labs/lab-01/README.md

     >   * `|` is a pipe, it sends values to the next command
     >   * `tee` is splits a pipe (like a "T) it sends printed results to a file `stack.log` in addition to printing to the screen

-  0. Login to the OpenStack Horizon Web Interface by pointing your browser at the public IP address of your instance, explore the accessible pages and fill in the table of information
+  0. Login to the OpenStack Horizon Web Interface by navigating your browser to the public IP address of your instance, explore the accessible pages and fill in the table of information

     ![Image of login](img/horizon-login.png)